 Day 06:- Acclimatization- Explore Tserko Ri (5000m/16,404ft 7-8 hours):- We spend the whole day exploring Tserko Ri which will also help us acclimatize to the high altitude.
 We begin early in the morning.
 The trail passes through yak pastures before ascending to Tserko Ri.
 The sunrise view from the top of Tserko Ri is amazing.
 We get back to Kyangjin Gompa by late afternoon and explore the beautiful monastery while enjoying views of the Himalayas.
 Stay overnight in Kyanjin Gumpa at same tea house Lodge.

-Day 07:- Kyangjin Gompa to Lama Hotel: 6-7 hours:- After breakfast we begin our trek and go back over our steps to Lama Hotel.
+Day 07:- Kyangjin Gompa to Lama Hotel: 6-7 hours:- After breakfast, we begin our trek and go back over our steps to Lama Hotel.
 Most of the trekking today will be downhill as we pass through forests and beautiful Tamang villages.
-We also get to enjoy different view of the Himalayas that we had missed climbing up.
+We also get to enjoy a different view of the Himalayas that we had missed climbing up.
 Stay overnight in Lama Hotel at tea house Lodge.

-Day 08:- Lama Hotel to Thulo Syabru (2,230m/ 7,316 ft): 5-6 hours: – After breakfast we begin our trek with a climb up to the Rimche Village.
+Day 08:- Lama Hotel to Thulo Syabru (2,230m/ 7,316 ft): 5-6 hours: – After breakfast, we begin our trek with a climb up to the Rimche Village.
 From here we descend to the banks of the Langtang Khola.
 We continue on an easy trail to Bamboo and begin ascending to Landslide Lodge.
 From here we continue our trek to Thulo Syabru.
 There are two trails as we cross another bridge.
 We follow the one that passes by Pahare hotel and a waterfall at 2210 m to reach Thulo Syabru.
 Stay overnight in Thulo Syabru at tea house Lodge.

 Day 11:– Ghopte to Melamchigaon (2,560m/8,399ft): 6-7 hours: – After breakfast we began to walk uphill and downhill on a trail that passes through dense forests.
 Walking on a trail through the forest will take us to Thare Pati Village.
 We climb a ridge above the village and continue our trek.
-The view from the ridge of the Nepalese hills and Soli Danda in particular is beautiful.
+The view from the ridge of the Nepalese hills and Soli Danda, in particular, is beautiful.
 We cross two suspension bridges before reaching Melamchigaon which is a beautiful village that houses a monastery.
 Stay overnight in Melamchigaon at tea house Lodge.

-Da y 12:-Melamchigaon to Tarkeghyang (2,590m/8,497ft): 5-6 hours: – After breakfast we pass a stupa and cross a small stream below Tarkeghyang.
+Day 12:-Melamchigaon to Tarkeghyang (2,590m/8,497ft): 5-6 hours: – After breakfast, we pass a stupa and cross a small stream below Tarkeghyang.
 Our trail passes through forests that lead up to Ama Yangri which is the highest point of our trek today located at 3,800m.
-There is a stupa and Buddhist prayer flags at the top of the hill.
+There are a stupa and Buddhist prayer flags at the top of the hill.
 Furthermore, we get spectacular views of Mt.
 Shishapangma and the Langtang ranges.
 The mountains are so close that we feel that we can almost touch them.
 As we descend we can often see yaks grazing in the bushes before entering a forest.
 We also walk on a trail made of broken stone before reaching Tarkeghyang which is a beautiful Sherpa village.
 Stay overnight in Tarkheghyang at tea house Lodge.

-Day 14:- Trek to Melamchi Bazaar, drive to Kathmandu: 3-4 hours trek, 2 hours drive:- After breakfast We trek through meadows, fields and beautiful villages to reach Melamchi Bazaar.
+Day 14:- Trek to Melamchi Bazaar, drive to Kathmandu: 3-4 hours trek, 2 hours drive:- After breakfast, We trek through meadows, fields and beautiful villages to reach Melamchi Bazaar.
 From here we drive to Kathmandu and reminisce about our trip in the Langtang and Helambu regions.
-After reaching Kathmandu, we clean up and take a rest then evening time go to the Thamel shopping for souvenir for your child and family than back to hotel.
+After reaching Kathmandu, we clean up and take a rest then evening time go to the Thamel shopping for a souvenir for your child and family than back to the hotel.

-Day 15:- From hotel to Trivhuvan international airport: – today is free or last minute you have few hour special shopping for your relatives.
+Day 15:- From hotel to Tribhuvan international airport: – today is free or last minute you have few hour special shopping for your relatives.
 If you have more time you can do some shopping or sightseeing then we will drop you to the International airport to catch your flight back to your home and wish for your Safe journey.